 We also have the Purchase Order URL (PO URL).

-If we look back at the transaction table, we’ll see the calculated columns for these URLs which are SWITCH statements that look at the date category and assign the URL from the image hosting site to the appropriate icon.
+If we look back at the transaction table, we’ll see the calculated columns for these URLs which are SWITCH statements that look at the data category and assign the URL from the image hosting site to the appropriate icon.

 We do the same similar SWITCH statement for assigning the template which is also based on the Date Category field.